The Passenger Seat

 -

-No passengers under 18 (except siblings) for the first 6 months, unless accompanied by a licensed driver aged 21+
+Passenger restriction: No passengers under 18 (unless siblings) for the first six months, unless accompanied by a licensed driver who is 21+ and has at least one year of driving experience.

 -

-No driving between 12:30 AM and 5:00 AM, unless with a parent or guardian
+Nighttime driving restriction: No driving between 12:30 AM and 5:00 AM unless accompanied by a parent or guardian.

 -